Fnefe/google-docs-article/introduction.md

-## INTRODUCTION
+## Introduction

-Google Docs is a free, web-based word processor developed by google and first released in 2006.
-It allows you to create, edit and collaborate on documents in real time, as long as you have a google account and internet access.
+Google Docs is a free, web-based word processor developed by Google and first released in 2006.
+It lets you to create, edit, and collaborate on documents in real time.
+To use Google Docs, you need a Google account and internet access.

+---